WooCommerce Shipping Classes – How to Setup and Use

-In this article, we will be diving deep into WooCommerce Shipping Classes.
+In this article, we will be diving deep into this option – WooCommerce Shipping Classes.
 What are they all about?
 How do you set them up?
 And how can you use them?
-These and many more questions we will be answered shortly.
+These and many more questions will be answered shortly.

 - Shipping classes: an overview

 - Steps to creating your first shipping class

 Shipping Classes: An Overview

 Shipping Classes in WooCommerce is a feature that lets you, as a store owner, set shipping cost for your products based on criteria.

 The idea behind Shipping Classes is to save you from spending so much time setting up shipping methods and shipping costs based on weight, quantity, or preference.

 Basically, the way Shipping Classes work is this.
 First, you create a group in WooCommerce which contains a certain type of product based on grouping criteria.
 The product categories are referred to as Classes.